 6.11.6.1.
-100% Fiber Based Deployment
+A1: 100% Fiber Based Deployment (Attachment 8A1)

-Applicants will provide the average cost to serve per location using fiber technology for all non-Outlier unserved and underserved BSLs:
+Applicants will provide the average cost to serve per location and total cost to serve for all unserved and underserved BSLs using fiber technology:

-Project Area Number of BSLs to be Served Average Cost to Serve per BSL with Fiber Technology Total Cost to Serve BSLs included in the Project Area <auto populated></auto <auto populated=""></auto> \$ <auto calculated=""></auto>
+Number of BSLs to be Served Average Cost to Serve per BSL with Fiber Technology Total Cost to Serve BSLs included in the Project Area

-Applicants will provide the average cost to serve per CAI location using fiber technology in the Project Area.
+Applicants will provide the average cost to serve per CAI location and total cost to serve proposed CAIs using fiber technology in the Project Area.

-Project Area Number of CAIs to be Served Average Cost to Serve per CAIs Total Cost to Serve CAIs included in the Project Area <auto populated></auto <auto populated=""></auto> \$ <auto calculated=""></auto>
+Number of CAIs to be Served Average Cost to Serve per CAIs Total Cost to Serve CAIs included in the Project Area